 “From style guides for Coca-cola, book design in the 16th century, or the hand written origins of some of the world’s most famed fonts, the Archive collects, preserves, and tells the story of the importance and fascination with letters” —Juxtapoz

-Fortunately, San Francisco is plenty of places to discover, experiences to offer, special people to get to know.
-Between these pearls, the Letterform Archive was one of the first ones I really wanted to check out.
-I’ve read about it in a British Airways’ magazine, and I noted down name, address and website, “The largest private collection of letters art in the USA”.
+San Francisco is plenty of places to discover, experiences to live, special people to get to know.
+Amongst these pearls, the Letterform Archive was calling me.
+I read about it in the British Airways’ magazine and I immediately noted down name, address and website —”The largest private collection of letters art in the USA”.
 The description didn’t cheat.

 The tour concludes with more artistically experimenting products, such as the works of Romano Hänni, Philip Grushkin, Eduardo Pauluzzi.

 The Letterform Archive gathers valuable works of lettering, typography, calligraphy and graphic design; it boasts items coming from all around the world.
 In fact, one of the last acquisitions consists in the Jan Tholenaar Collection from Amsterdam, “one of the top five collections of its kind in the world” Cole states.
 This collection alone possesses 8,000 international foundry and printer type specimens, spanning from 1500 to the second half of 20th century.